RafaelCENG/task-board/README.md

 <!-- WEB APP-->

 Quick Comments:
 - The UI is not 100% ready.
 I tried to do as much as possible but not enough time.
 Creating new board button, default board, logging out styling.
-Also Login/Register form are pretty basic
 - I used Angular Material for my Dialogs.
 Im not sure if its allowed since Angular Material library (as a base).
 If I could use the library I would have used it for more components like buttons, inputs, select etc. It would have made the UI look much better and more consistent.
 - In general with more time I could produce something much better but since I had to do both frontend and backend from zero without knowing the technologies I had to use I'm pretty happy with the result.